 More and more tiny houses are popping up on Airbnb as the tiny house movement increases in popularity.
 When building and designing your tiny home, try to think of clever ways to make it stand out from the rest.

-• Get Social: Create your tiny house a website or social media account on Instagram.
+- Get Social: Create your tiny house a website or social media account on Instagram.
 People love to browse through tiny house photos!
-If you don’t have the time or skills to tackle this, work with a home services marketing agency and tap into their expertise to get the job done with ease and to develop a content strategy or start automated blogging.
+If you don’t have the time or skills to tackle this, work with a home services marketing agency and tap into their expertise (in email outreach, for example) to get the job done with ease and to develop a content strategy or start automated blogging.

 Inspired to build your tiny house rental?
 This is a great opportunity to generate some extra income, as well as share your love for tiny houses with others!
 A little can go a long way, and this is certainly the case when renting out your tiny house as an Airbnb.